Genovesa Island, Ecuador Guide

 Best Time to Visit

-The Galápagos Islands, including Genovesa, are a year-round destination.
-However, the dry season (June to November) is often considered the best time to visit for birdwatching, as many species are nesting during this period.
-The weather is cooler and drier, with calmer seas.
-The wet season (December to May) is warmer and wetter, with occasional rain showers, but the vegetation is lush and green.
+The Galapagos Islands, including Genovesa, are a year-round destination.
+However, the dry season (June to November) is generally considered the best time to visit for birdwatching.
+During this period, the weather is cooler and drier, making it ideal for observing nesting birds.
+The wet season (December to May) is warmer and wetter, but still offers excellent wildlife viewing opportunities, particularly for marine life.

 Transportation

 There is no public transportation on Genovesa Island.
-Access is only possible via authorized tour boats and yachts as part of organized Galápagos cruises.
-These cruises typically include transportation to and from visitor sites on the island.
+Access is exclusively by boat as part of organized Galapagos tours.
+These tours typically include transportation between visitor sites on the island.

 Airport